anbox-cloud/discourse-docs/howto/container/logs.md

-You can view the Anbox and the Android system logs while a container is running, or check the collected logs if a container fails.
+You can view the Anbox and the Android system logs while an instance is running, or check the collected logs if an instance fails.
 [note type="information" status="Note"]AMS does not support runtime log collection.
-Logs are currently only being collected from a container that failed to start or had an error at runtime.[/note]
+Logs are currently only being collected from an instance that failed to start or had an error at runtime.[/note]

 ## View runtime logs

-While a container is running, you can use the `amc` command to access both the Anbox and the Android system logs.
+While an instance is running, you can use the `amc` command to access both the Anbox and the Android system logs.
 The following command shows the system log:

     amc logs -t <log type>